-where $\theta_{\mu\nu} = \theta_{IJ} \, \delta_\mu^I \, \delta_\nu^J$ such that $\theta_{xy} = -\theta_{yx} \equiv \frac{\kbar}{\alpha^2}$, with all other components vanishing.
+where $\theta^{\mu\nu} = \theta^{IJ} \, \delta^\mu_I \, \delta^\nu_J$ such that $\theta^{xy} = -\theta^{yx} \equiv \frac{\kbar}{\alpha^2}$, with all other components vanishing.

-Using the SW representation \ref{eq:NC29} and \ref{eq:NC31} of the NC fields $\hat{A}_{\mu}$ and $\hat{\Phi}$ as perturbative expansions in powers of $\alpha^2\theta_{\mu\nu} \sim \kbar$ around the classical fields, the NC action \ref{eq:4D10} can be expanded up to first order in $\theta$, $S_{\text{NC}}=S^{(0)}+S^{(1)}+\mathcal {O}(\theta^{2})$, where $S^{(0)}$ is the classical (undeformed) action \ref{eq:4D1} and the $\theta$-linear correction
+Using the SW representation (\ref{eq:NC29}) and (\ref{eq:NC31}) of the NC fields $\hat{A}_{\mu}$ and $\hat{\Phi}$ as perturbative expansions in powers of $\alpha^2\theta^{\mu\nu} \sim \kbar$ around the classical fields, the NC action (\ref{eq:4D10}) can be expanded up to first order in $\kbar$, $S_{\text{NC}}=S^{(0)}+S^{(1)}+\mathcal {O}(\kbar^{2})$, where $S^{(0)}$ is the classical (undeformed) action (\ref{eq:4D1}) and the $\kbar$-linear correction

 The key equations for expanding the products of NC fields are given in Appendix \ref{appendixA}.
 Note that there are no new fields in the NC action, just new interaction terms composed out of the original fields.
 Everything is still minimally coupled to gravity.
-This NC action was also studied in \cite{DimitrijevicCiric:2019vtx} for a massless scalar. \\ By varying the NC action with respect to $\Phi^{*}$, we obtain the NC equations of motion for the scalar field,
+This NC action was also studied in \cite{DimitrijevicCiric:2019vtx} for a massless scalar.